-Review your statements often.
-You'll want to keep track of the the purchase prices of the homes that sell in your neighborhood.
-If your loan is under five years old, chances are you haven't greatly reduced principal � it's been mostly interest.
+Keep track of your principal payments.
+You'll want to stay aware of the prices of the houses that are selling around you.
+If your loan is under five years old, probably you haven't greatly reduced principal � you have been paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.